ComPWA/PWA-pages/docs/develop.md

 ````{margin}
 ```{tip}
-Sometimes it happens that your Jupyter installation does not recognize your {ref}`virtual environment <install:Step 2: Create a virtual environment>`.
+Sometimes it happens that your Jupyter installation does not recognize your {ref}`virtual environment <develop:Virtual environment>`.
 In that case, have a look at
 [these instructions](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments)
 ```
 ````

 The [docs](https://github.com/ComPWA/PWA-pages/tree/master/docs) folder
 contains a few Jupyter notebooks.
-These notebooks are run and tested whenever you make a {ref}`pull request <develop:Git and GitHub>`.
+These notebooks are run and tested whenever you make a {ref}`pull request <develop:Collaboration>`.
 If you want to improve those notebooks, we recommend working with
 [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable), which is {ref}`installed with the dev requirements <develop:Additional dependencies>`.